+If you or a family member is a current or former military member, you qualify for USAA coverage at an average annual rate of just $373.
 Based on average rates, MetLife offers the most expensive car insurance for minimum coverage at $852 per year.

 These prices are only estimates based on rates for an average Oklahoma driver and should not be used to compare insurance prices.

 A full coverage policy in Oklahoma is more expensive, but it comes with higher liability limits and comprehensive and collision insurance.
 This gives you protection against most road and off-road accidents.
 Additionally, it also covers damages to your vehicle.
-Compare quotes from different car insurance companies to find the best deal.
+Compare rates from different car insurance companies to find the best deal.

 Among car insurance companies in Oklahoma, the cheapest options for full coverage are: